 There is no equivalence between the CGPA scale and percentage.
-However, CGPA \geq 6.5 can be considered as equivalent to first class and $5.5 \leq$ CGPA < 6.5 can be considered as equivalent to second class.
+However, CGPA 6.5 can be considered as equivalent to first class and 5.5 CGPA < 6.5 can be considered as equivalent to second class.
+Notionally, CGPA may be multiplied by a factor of 10 to obtain the numerical percentage.